sagemathinc/cocalc/notes/april2014.md

 - [ ] update quota information using du script.

+- [ ] replace git-ls by just ls for now.
+It is too slow.

 --> - [ ] display snaphot times as local time (and timeago if not too slow)